 1. Percentage Depletion

 Percentage depletion refers to when the market value of depletion is assumed to be some constant or varying proportion of a company’s revenue.
 Therefore, if Company ABC generates $10 million in revenue, and the percentage depletion is 2%, then it can assume that $200,000 of that revenue is a result of resource depletion.
 The rate is a function of various industry factors.
 For our example, the rate would depend on various oil industry factors.

 Cost depletion allows the value of the depleted natural resource to be spread out over the resource’s lifetime.
 The computation of the total cost depletion amount requires the following:

-Consider the following example: Company ABC owns an oil well that is expected to produce one million barrels of oil.
+Consider the following example: Company ABC owns an oil well that is expected to produce one million oil barrels.
 The company needs to invest $100,000 before it can extract any oil.
 In its first year of operation, it extracts 50,000 barrels of oil.

 - Output1 = Output in Period 1

 Therefore, the Depletion Deduction in our example would be 100,000*50,000 / 1,000,000 = 5,000

 The general formula for cost depletion substitutes future investment for the initial investment.
 In the example above, suppose that at the end of the first year, a new company looking to extract oil from Company ABC’s oil well would need to make an initial investment of $80,000.